Agave & Succulents

 Hardy types mainly need to be kept dry rather than warm, so a rain shelter or raising pots off the ground helps.
 More tender succulents should be moved into a frost-free greenhouse, porch or windowsill over winter.

-Perfect for pots, patios and sunny balconies
+Pots, patios and balconies